It’s funny how we always seek changes in big shifts. But sometimes those small little tweaks are what pack the most power to change things.

 Simply attach your FB account to your Slack, choose pages you want to manage comments for, and select a channel where you want to receive notifications.

 One of the coolest things about Shield, beyond its seamless embed, is its automations.

 Such as using “$USER” in the reply comments for the underlying algorithms to replace it with the commenter’s name instead of you copying it.

 Or designating a list of whitelisted and blacklisted keywords to trigger a specific action.
-You can choose to hide or delete comments that contain blacklisted keywords and Like the ones with whitelisted keywords.
+You can choose to hide or delete comments that contain blacklisted keywords and Like the ones with whitelisted ones.

-Let the automations perform the tiresome repetition on your behalf while you capitalize on more strategic aspects of advertising.
+Let these automations perform the tiresome repetition while you capitalize on more strategic aspects of advertising.

 While outreaching journalists, we keep our fingers on the pulse of the data to monitor the performance of our outreach campaign and pivot it on-the-fly, if needed.

 Still, the analytics most email marketing platforms provide is too superficial to capture your recipients’ interaction with your email.